fpco/minghc/README.md

 # Minimum GHC Installer [![Build Status](https://img.shields.io/travis/fpco/minghc.svg?style=flat)](https://travis-ci.org/fpco/minghc)

-## Wait, are you sure you don't want Stack?
+## MinGHC is dead.
+Please use Stack.

-For most use cases we actually recommend [you download and use Stack](https://github.com/commercialhaskell/stack/blob/release/doc/install_and_upgrade.md) instead of proceeding with MinGHC.
+We  recommend [you download and use Stack](https://github.com/commercialhaskell/stack/blob/release/doc/install_and_upgrade.md) instead of using MinGHC - it's what all the MinGHC authors now do.
 The MinGHC approach to installing both GHC and MSYS has been adopted by Stack and Stack provides some additional
 benefits: